 When a server supports the working-resource feature, a client can check out a collection version to create a working collection.
 Unlike a version-controlled collection, which contains bindings to version-controlled resources and non-version-controlled resources, a working collection contains bindings to version history resources and non-version-controlled resources.
 In particular, a working collection is initialized to contain bindings to the version history resources specified by the DAV:version-controlled-binding-set of the checked out collection version.
 The members of a working collection can then be deleted or moved to another working collection.
 Non-version-controlled resources can be added to a working collection with methods such as PUT, COPY, and MKCOL.
-When a working collection is checked in, a VERSION-CONTROL request is automatically applied to every non-version-controlled member of the working collection, and each non-version-controlled binding-set of the new version resulting from checking in a working collection contains the binding name and version history URL for each member of the working collection.
+When a working collection is checked in, a VERSION-CONTROL request is automatically applied to every non-version-controlled member of the working collection, and each non-version-controlled member is replaced by its newly created version history.
+The DAV:version-controlled-binding-set of the new version resulting from checking in a working collection contains the binding name and version history URL for each member of the working collection.